Amazon's rising air shipments fly in the face of climate plan

 Items like footwear, jewelry, auto parts and niche electronics come from 23 distribution centers that span the country - and will likely need to be moved by air for next-day delivery, Wulfraat said.

-Amazon also depends on United Parcel Service Inc for air shipments.
+Amazon also depends on United Parcel Service Inc (UPS.N) for air shipments.
 The Atlanta-based delivery company has seen a bump in that business since Amazon began expanding free one-day delivery this spring, UPS executives and analysts said.

 Domestic next day air volume at UPS surged more than 30% in the second quarter and was up nearly 24% in the third quarter - fueled by faster e-commerce shipping speeds and rival FedEx’s breakup with Amazon this summer.